Lean Management and Digital Marketing: How They Work Together

 Step 3: Tighten up the contributing steps

 As discussed in a previous article, the core of the lean process is the cycle of Plan-Do-Check-Act, and this step shows it.
 Through a careful process of implementing small changes and recording the results, the value creation process becomes continuously more streamlined.

 This is also the core of a coach’s job.
 You train your players to run their plays better and faster, you remove plays that are less efficient, and you test the usefulness of new plays, all while tweaking your methods in response to the results that you see on the field.

 Similarly, a digital marketer adds or changes content, measures the difference in views, retention or sales, and makes new decisions based on those results.

 Applying Lean to Your Digital Marketing Strategy

 Interesting in applying lean marketing to your business?
 Contact us today!
-Based out of Edmonton, AB, Lean Marketing offers full SEO and online marketing services for small businesses located in Sherwood Park, Fort Saskatchewan, St. Albert, Spruce Grove, Stony Plain, and the greater Edmonton area.
-At Lean Marketing we are passionate about providing greater value for your business, at a price you can afford.
+Lean Marketing in Edmonton, AB offers full SEO and online digital marketing services for small businesses in Sherwood Park, Fort Saskatchewan, St. Albert, Spruce Grove, Stony Plain, and the greater Edmonton area.
+At Lean Marketing, we are passionate about providing higher value for your business, at a price you can afford.